Chemical Basis of Bioenergetics

 Introduction

 Bioenergetics is the study of how organisms obtain and use energy to perform biological processes.
 Energy is an essential requirement for life, and it is used for a variety of activities, such as growth, reproduction, and movement.
-The chemical basis of bioenergetics involves the study of the various chemical reactions that are involved in the production and use of energy in living organisms.
+The chemical basis of bioenergetics involves the study of the various chemical reactions involved in the production and use of energy in living organisms.

 Basic Concepts